-Translation C-504/22-1

-Case C-504/22
+Case C-501/22

 Request for a preliminary ruling

 Date lodged:

 22 July 2022

 Referring court:

 Conseil d'État (France)

 Date of the decision to refer:

 22 July 2022

 Applicant:

 Association interprofessionnelle des fruits et légumes frais (Interfel)

 Defendant:

 Ministère de l'Agriculture et de la Souveraineté alimentaire

 CONSEIL D'ETAT (Council of State, France)

 in its judicial capacity

+[...]

+[...]

 ASSOCIATION INTERPROFESSIONNELLE DES FRUITS ET LEGUMES FRAIS

 Having regard to the following procedure:

-By an application registered on 5 March 2021 and a reply registered on 8 July 2022 at the Judicial Affairs Secretariat of the Council of State, the Association interprofessionnelle des fruits et légumes frais (Interfel) requested the Council of State:

-1. to partially annul, on the ground that they were adopted ultra vires, the decision of [20 November] 2020 by which the Minister for Agriculture and Food refused to extend Articles II and III of the inter-trade agreement 'Kiwifruit Hayward - harvesting date and marketing date - maturity' for the marketing years 2020 to 2022, concluded within Interfel, and the Minister's decision impliedly dismissing the administrative appeal brought against that decision;

-2. to adopt an order requiring the Minister for Agriculture and Food, on the basis of Articles L. 911-1 and L 911-2 of the Code de justice administrative (Code of Administrative Justice), to re-examine its request for the extension of Articles II and III of the inter-trade agreement 'Kiwifruit Hayward - harvesting date and marketing date - maturity' for the marketing years 2020 to 2022, within two months of the date of notification of the Council of State's decision;
+By an application registered on 5 March 2021 and a reply registered on 8 July 2022 at the Judicial Affairs Secretariat of the Council of State, the Association interprofessionnelle des fruits et légumes frais (Interfel) requested the Council of State: 1. to annul, on the ground that they were adopted ultra vires, the decision of 7 September 2020 by which the Minister for Agriculture and Food refused to extend the inter-trade agreement 'Peach-nectarine - sizing' for the marketing EN years 2021 to 2023, concluded within Interfel, and the Minister's decision impliedly dismissing the administrative appeal brought against that decision; 2. to adopt an order requiring the Minister for Agriculture and Food, on the basis of Articles L. 911-1 and L 911-2 of the Code de justice administrative (Code of Administrative Justice), to re-examine its request for the extension of the inter-trade agreement 'Peach-nectarine - sizing' for the marketing years 2021 to 2023, within two months of the date of notification of the Council of State's decision; [...]
 It maintains that:

-- the statement of reasons contained in the decision of 20 November 2020 is insufficient, contrary to the last paragraph of Article L. 632-4 of the Code rural et de la pêche maritime (Rural and Maritime Fishing Code): - the refusal to extend infringes the principles of legal certainty and of the protection of legitimate expectations; - the refusal to extend is vitiated by a misuse of powers in that the administration carried out a review of appropriateness, rather than a review of lawfulness: - the refusal to extend the agreement is vitiated by a manifest error of assessment, in that the justification for the qualitative nature of the restrictions laid down in the agreement was not taken into account; - the refusal to extend incorrectly classified the minimum harvesting and marketing dates as measures regulating supply.
+- the statement of reasons contained in the decision of 7 September 2020 is insufficient, contrary to the last paragraph of Article L. 632-4 of the Code rural et de la pêche maritime (Rural and Maritime Fishing Code); - the decision of 7 September 2020 was adopted by an authority lacking competence; - the refusal to extend infringes the principles of legal certainty and of the protection of legitimate expectations; - the refusal to extend is vitiated by a misuse of powers in that the administration carried out a review of appropriateness, rather than a review of lawfulness; the refusal to extend is vitiated by a manifest error of assessment, since it demonstrated the impact of the sizing measures on quality; - the ground for refusing to extend, alleging that there was no notification under Article 210 of [Regulation (EU) No 1308/2013 of 17 December 2013], is vitiated by errors of fact and law.
 By a defence registered on 22 April 2022, the Minister for Agriculture and Food contended that the application should be dismissed.
 The Minister maintains that the pleas raised by the applicant are unfounded.
 Having regard to:

-- Regulation (EU) No 1308/2013 of the European Parliament and of the Council of 17 December 2013; - Commission Implementing Regulation (EU) No 543/2011 of 7 June 2011; - Commission Delegated Regulation (EU) 2019/428 of 12 July 2018;
+|...| - Regulation (EU) No 1308/2013 of the European Parliament and of the Council of 17 December 2013; - Commission Implementing Regulation (EU) No 543/2011 of 7 June 2011; - Commission Delegated Regulation (EU) 2019/428 of 12 July 2018; [...]
 Whereas: